The Best STD Dating Sites

 Once you’ve completed your profile, you can begin exploring the site and other members’ profiles.
 From your profile homepage, you can:

-• Quick search to find a match based on your gender, their gender, age range, location, and whether or not their profile includes a photo.
+• Quick search to find a match based on your gender, their gender, age range, and whether or not their profile includes a photo.

 • Perform a “living with” search to find a match based solely on STD status.